quarterblue/pulse/README.md

 Pulse uses a simple heartbeat protocol when the number of nodes involved are small (<= 100).
 As the number of nodes grows (customizable by the user), the nodes start disseminating gossip style messages to relay their liveliness.
 An individual node can opt to keep a heartbeat protocol to receive RTT bounded updates for nodes of their choosing, but the rest of the node discovery will be done via gossip message exchange.

+🚧 The project is still in <b>early development</b>, expect bugs, safety issues, and components that don't work

 ## Features

 - Easy to use